These Americans are devoted to the old Latin Mass. They are also at odds with Pope Francis.

 “There needs to be a certain number of people in a crisis situation that are actually in a position to put everything on the line,” Kwasniewski said.

 Kwasniewski arrived in Lincoln two years ago, already something of a traditionalist celebrity.
-He writes regularly for publications across the Catholic blogosphere, like OnePeterFive and the Remnant.
+He writes regularly for publications across the Catholic blogosphere, like OnePeterFive.
 He is friendly with Cardinal Burke.
-He spent several years teaching at Wyoming Catholic College, a traditionalist school where students forgo their cellphones, read the classics, learn Latin, and begin freshman year with a 21-day survivalist backpacking trip.
+He spent several years teaching at Wyoming Catholic College, a traditionalist school where students forgo their cellphones, read the classics, learn Latin, and begin freshman year with a 21-day wilderness expedition.

 He considers the traditional Latin Mass “the crown jewel of Western civilization” — and the Second Vatican Council to be a destabilizing event that unmoored Catholicism from its roots and is still causing shock waves.
 Francis, he said, is multiplying the chaos.

-Note: An earlier version of this story misidentified a seminarian as an altar boy in a caption.
-It also misattributed two quotes to Kwasniewski, when they were instead from an article he had shared, with endorsement.
-The caption has been corrected and the two quotes removed.